sandy-onori/Project-Java-and-Web-Development-/README.md

 # Installation Guide

 This document will quickly guide you into all the necessary steps to have access to my work.
-This guide refers only to the necessary setup on Microsoft Windows.
-For a detailed guide on other platforms please check [MySQL documentation](https://dev.mysql.com/doc/).
+Remember to always start Command Prompt widows as Administrator!

 ## Prerequisites